CodeMaxx/GSoC-Proposal-2016/GSoC_Proposal.md

 **Why am I including two not so related projects(namely Sets and Solver for Polynomials) in proposal?**

 As you will see in the Timeline the actual focus of my proposal is Polynomials.
-This was actually a part of my strategy for handing the complexity of the implementation process.
+This was actually a part of my strategy for handling the complexity of the implementation process.
 This will be the first time I will be adding a large chunk of code to SymEngine and I believe the following method would be the best way to tackle it.
 Sets and Infinity are non-algorithmic.
 Hence I feel they will not be very hard to implement.
 The thing I want to learn from these is how to make design decision, how to write significant amount of new code which fits into the previously present machinery and also write such code which is maintainable in the future and can be scaled if necessary.
 This might also help me to learn more about the programming language.
 I will have 11 weeks of time after implementing this on which I can focus solely on Polynomial algorithms and their implementations not being worried about the "syntax" of programming in SymEngine.
 I will then be able to able to read up more and polish up my knowledge on the algorithms.

 **Why I am not implementing all other Set functionality SymPy has?**